 However, as reliance on technology increases, most organisations eventually require a more structured support model.

-The real difference between reactive and proactive support often becomes clearer once businesses review how an IT support contract explained properly defines scope, accountability and long-term service expectations.
+The real difference between reactive and proactive support often becomes clearer when businesses review service scope, accountability, escalation routes and long-term support expectations.

 Growth introduces complexity.